Category | Single-seater |

 Television

-Formula E provides comprehensive live television coverage shown via major broadcasters around the globe (CBS Sports, TNT Sports UK, CCTV-5, Eurosport, J Sports, Ziggo Sport Totaal, TV Cultura).[91][circular reference] English language programming is produced by Whisper, while Aurora Media Worldwide produces the main worldwide broadcast.[92]
+Formula E provides comprehensive live television coverage shown via major broadcasters around the globe (CBS Sports, The Roku Channel, TNT Sports UK, CCTV-5, Eurosport, J Sports, Ziggo Sport Totaal, ITV).[92]
+English language programming is produced by Whisper, while Aurora Media Worldwide produces the main worldwide broadcast.[93]

 Presenters